oicr-gsi/djerba/doc/plugin_howto.md

 # Plugin HOWTO

-This page is currently in an initial draft state.
-Specifications and procedures may change without notice.
-If in doubt, check with [Iain Bancarz](https://wiki.oicr.on.ca/display/~ibancarz) .
+**NOTE:** Djerba under active development prior to launch of version 1.0, and this document may not reflect recent code changes.
+If in doubt, contact the development team.

 ## Purpose of this document